 Check Price on Amazon →What you get at this tier: A straight cue.
 Your own stick to build muscle memory with.
 No more warped house cues at the bar.
 That alone is worth the price of entry.

-What you don’t get: Low-deflection technology, premium tips, fancy aesthetics.
+What you don’t get: Low-deflection technology, premium tips, fancy aesthetics, or brand prestige.
 None of which matter until you’re playing regularly.

 This is the sweet spot for most players.
-The performance jump from under-$50 to this range is the biggest in all of pool equipment.
-You go from “functional tool” to “real pool cue.”
+You go from “functional tool” to “real pool cue” with better materials, tighter construction, and brand backing.

 Check Price on Amazon →